ttop32/MouseTooltipTranslator/README.md

 npm run build        # or 'npm run watch' for developing
 ```
 3. You will see MouseTooltipTranslator/build path
+4. Open chrome browser
-4. From chrome, open this folder as unpacked extension folder
+5. Open this folder as unpacked extension folder from chrome://extensions/

 # OCR
 - Japanese OCR uses https://github.com/ttop32/jpn_vert_traineddata